 Parents in LA are required to open a Blocked Trust Account with any bank, in any state.
 Parents in New Mexico are required to open a blocked trust account only if their child earns more than $1000 per each employment contract.

 Please visit the Labor Department’s website in each state for more detailed information.

 Not all banks offer Coogan Trust Accounts, and even some that do still have employees are not familiar with the term “Coogan Account”.
 Sometimes explaining that you are opening up a blocked trust account for your minor child will clear up confusion.

 Below you will find a partial list of banks, credit unions and brokerage firms that offer Coogan/Trust Accounts.
-Screen Actors Guild provides this list for information purposes only and does not endorse any particular institution.
+SAG-AFTRA provides this list for information purposes only and does not endorse any particular institution.
 These financial institutions each have different requirements for opening accounts.
 Some require a first paycheck to open the account, some a minimum deposit and the interest rates vary.
 It is important to compare financial institutions and find the best one for you and your child.